JennyJohnson78/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/67409852/147899396-369f415b-1f38-4ed1-b29a-49fd6bb16b81.png)

+Summary:

+![image](https://user-images.githubusercontent.com/67409852/147899484-5152ec15-d271-454a-ba21-1041aceadb21.png)

 -Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Vehicle length and ground clearance are the most significant variables in our dataset which show a non-random effect on the MPG of the MechaCar.

-Summary:

-![image](https://user-images.githubusercontent.com/67409852/147899484-5152ec15-d271-454a-ba21-1041aceadb21.png)
+Vehicle length and ground clearance resulted in p-values of 2.6x10-12 and 5.21x10-8, respectively.

+-Because the p-value of 5.35x10-11, The slope of the linear model can not be considered to be zero.
+Therefore, the null hypothesis must be rejected, meaning the relationship between our variables and the miles per gallon is subject to more than random chance.

+-The r-squared value of 0.7149, meaning the model is 71% accurate, so the model does predict the mpg of the MechaCar prototype somewhat effectively.

 ## Summary Statistics on Suspension Coils